Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Implications for the cosmological model

 The conflict of this result with \planck\ is marked: $\Delta\chi^2=12$ on 2 degrees of freedom, which represents a $p$ value of $2\times 10^{-3}$.
 In these circumstances, we should be cautious in accepting the formal combination of the above lensing result with \planck, which is

 In fact, this unimaginative compromise model is arguably not ridiculous: it lies within the 95\% confidence contours of both our combined lensing result and \planck.
+The value of $\Omega_m$ alone would represent a $2.7\sigma$ deviation from \planck, but consistency in $\sigma_8$ is better and there is no prior reason to be more concerned about a deviation in one or other of these parameters.
 Nevertheless, agreement this weak is asking a lot of bad luck: we may be fairly sure that systematics are present, and the question is whether they lie in the data or in the theoretical framework.
 From the point of view of the actual values of $\Omega_m$ and $\sigma_8$, `new physics' counts as just a further systematic on the same footing as data errors \citep{BernalPeacock2018}, but these alternatives are hardly equal in their implications.